SEOBNRv5PHM: Next generation of accurate and efficient multipolar precessing-spin effective-one-body waveforms for binary black holes: Performance of the multipolar precessing-spin effective-one-body waveform model

 where the dependences of $\kappa$, $h_+$ and $h_\times$ have been removed to ease notation, and the definition of the coefficient $\mathcal{A}(\theta,\phi)$ can be found in Refs.~\cite{Cotesta:2018fcv, Ossokine:2020kjp}.
 As discussed, the GW polarizations can be decomposed in the basis of $-2$-spin weighted spherical harmonics as

 where $h_{lm}(t; \bm{\lambda})$ are the GW multipolar modes.

 We introduce the inner product between two waveforms, $h_1$ and $h_2$ \cite{Sathyaprakash:1991mt,Finn:1992xs}

 where a tilde indicates Fourier transform, a star complex conjugation and $S_n(f)$ the power spectral density (PSD) of the detector noise.
 In this work, we employ for the PSD the LIGO’s “zero-detuned high-power” design sensitivity curve~\cite{Barsotti:2018}.
 When both waveforms are in band we use $f_{\rm in} = 10 {\rm Hz}$ and $f_{\rm max} = 2048 {\rm Hz}$.
-For cases where this is not the case (e.g., the NR waveforms are used), we employ $f_{\rm in}=1.35 f_{\rm peak}$, where $f_{\rm peak}$ corresponds to the peak amplitude of the frequency-domain strain of the signal, and the factor $1.35$ accounts for possible artifacts coming from the Fourier transform of the time domain waveforms.
+For cases where this is not the case (e.g., the NR waveforms are used), we employ $f_{\rm in}=1.35 f_{\rm peak}$, where $f_{\rm peak}$ corresponds to the peak amplitude of the frequency-domain strain of the signal, and the factor $1.35$ accounts for possible artifacts coming from the Fourier transform of the time domain waveforms\footnote{The factor $1.35$ has been chosen after experimenting with several values, and finding that this value provides more stable mismatch results and less Fourier transform artifacts.
+Note that this choice is the same as in Ref. \cite{Hinder:2017sxy}.
+We also tested applying the same procedures to set $f_{\rm in}$ as in Refs. \cite{Ossokine:2020kjp,Pratten:2020ceb}, and obtained qualitatively similar results.}.

 To assess the agreement between two waveforms --- for instance, the signal, $h_s$, and the template, $h_t$, observed by a detector, we define the faithfulness function \cite{Cotesta:2018fcv,Ossokine:2020kjp},